IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Dataset: Halo Occupation Distribution

 \textbf{Correlation Estimators.} To measure the correlations in these catalogs, \halotoolsia uses the estimators in Equations \eqref{eq:xi-estimator}-\eqref{eq:eta-estimator} for the position-position ($\xi$), position-orientation ($\omega$), and orientation-orientation ($\eta$) correlations, respectively.
 The $\xi$ correlation is defined as

 where $n(r)$ is the number of galaxies separated by distance $r$, and $\bar{n}(r)$ is the expected number of galaxies separated by distance $r$ for a random distribution.
-This equation is simpler than the Landy-Szalay estimator \citep{landy_1993} and may be suboptimal in some cases \citep{sukhdeep_2017}.
+This equation is simpler than the Landy-Szalay estimator \citep{landy_1993} and may be suboptimal in some cases \citep{sukhdeep_2017}, since it omits the random-pair corrections that reduce variance and account for survey geometry that are present in Landy-Szalay, making it more sensitive to noise and boundary effects.
 However, due to the periodic nature of the simulation box, \halotoolsia can use analytical randoms, mitigating much of this suboptimality.
-This estimator is also much faster and is sufficient for our HOD models.
+This estimator is also computationally faster and is sufficient for our HOD models.
 The $\omega$ correlation is defined as

 and quantifies how the orientation of a galaxy at a position $\bf{x}$ is aligned with the positions of other galaxies at a distance $\bf{r}$.
 If $\omega$ is positive, the orientation tends to align with the direction to nearby galaxies; if negative, it tends to be perpendicular.
 Similarly, the $\eta$ correlation is defined as